 We understand the importance of well characterized ligand binding assay reagents as variation in reagent specificity and binding affinity can lead to differences in assay performance.
 Whilst some LBA reagents are commercially available others may need to be specifically produced.
 Through our biologics characterisation laboratories, we can fully characterize these biomolecule reagents and monitor for quality and batch-to-batch and lot-to-lot differences.

-By selecting Intertek, you gain an bioanalysis outsourcing partner with extensive experience in ligand binding assay method development, validation and bioanalytical support for PK assessment and data submission.
+By selecting Intertek, you gain an bioanalysis services outsourcing partner with extensive experience in ligand binding assay method development, validation and bioanalytical support for PK assessment and data submission.
 We anticipate all sources of risks related to the use of a validated ligand binding assay so that you will obtain the highest quality, regulatory-driven data you need during preclinical and clinical development.